Use Deliberate Songwriting techniques to take the guesswork out of songwriting!

 - Could this song be a different song to add to their repertoire?

 How would cutting your song would benefit the artist?

 Whether you are planning to record yourself or pitch to another artist, your audience needs to hear your song to make it complete….

-Outline your your demo plan (including studio or home studio, musicians / vocals, mixer, mastering):
+Outline your demo plan (including professional studio or home studio, musicians / vocalists, mixer, mastering).